 - Promote sustainable and ethical aspects of your production process.
 Support claims with certification.
 See our study on doing business with European buyers of coffee for more tips on marketing and promotional aspects of your coffee.

 Buyers in Germany have strict requirements for coffee, just like other European Union buyers.
 You can only export your product to Europe Unions countries if you comply with these requirements.
 In our study on buyer requirements for coffee you can find a detailed analysis of these requirements.

 You must follow the European Union legal requirements applicable to coffee.
 These mainly deal with food safety.
 Traceability and hygiene are the most important themes.
 Special attention should be given to specific sources of contamination.
 Pesticides, mycotoxins and Salmonella (though coffee is considered low-risk) are the most common for green coffee beans.
 Germany applies the same legal requirements as other European Union countries, but industry sources indicate that import controls for factors such as pesticides and moulds are very strict in the country.

 Green coffee beans can be classified using two methods:

-- the Specialty Coffee Association of America’s (SCAA) green coffee classification
+- the Specialty Coffee Association (SCA) green coffee grading protocols

 - the Brazilian/New York green coffee classification (applicable to Brazilian coffee only)